yoshiontheloose/learning-notes/markdown.md

 * [Important to Bookmark](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)

 ### Headings
- -make a heading using "#" yourtext
+ -make a heading using "#" yourtext.
- -use more ###, for smaller heading size
+ -use more ###, for smaller heading size.